Colonist (The X-Files): "Super Soldiers"

 With nearly every Syndicate member dead, the Colonists began to clear up any evidence of alien life and began to create human replacements called "Super Soldiers", on which the Colonists had been working covertly as an alternative slave race should the hybridization experiments be unsuccessful.
 To create Super Soldiers, the Colonists infect humans with a new strain of their virus, which slowly destroys and then rebuilds the body of the host.
 This process seems to involve a lengthy surgical procedure on abductees as opposed to simple infection (as with the black oil).
 As they have normal red blood and can replace individuals within powerful positions, they provide an ideal way for the Colonists to infiltrate humanity to ensure that the plans for colonization are uninterrupted.
 They are identifiable however by small spiny protrusions on the backs of their necks or by detailed analysis of a blood sample which shows their DNA exists as a complex with iron.
 Although they cannot shapeshift, Super Soldiers are practically unstoppable.
 They can survive being crushed by a garbage compactor, decapitation, and can rip through steel with their bare hands.
 The only known way to kill them takes advantage of their metallic biochemistry: their bodies are torn apart by the magnetic fields present near large deposits of magnetite ore.
 The Super Soldiers quietly fill the positions of power previously occupied by Syndicate members and rarely use human conspirators.
 By the end of season 9 they virtually replaced the Syndicate and were successful in chasing Mulder and Scully out of the FBI so that they can no longer investigate the X-Files and interfere with their plans.
 As of their last appearance, they were preparing for the final invasion in 2012.

 Reception

 Critical reception to the super-soldiers was mixed.
 The A.V.
 Club was highly critical of the final season and its mythology story, noting that the "new serialized storylines about so-called 'super soldiers'" resulted in a "clumsy mish-mash of" ideas that worked and did not.
 Not all reviews were negative, however.
 Den of Geek also named the Super Soldiers among "The Top 10 X-Files Baddies".
-The site wrote moderately positively of the Super soldiers and applauded the show's continuity, citing their decision to make Billy Miles the first super-soldier.
+The site wrote moderately positively of the Super soldiers and applauded the show's continuity, citing their decision to make Billy Miles, a character who appeared in the series' pilot episode, the first super-soldier.
 However, the review did call them not "as interesting as what came before them".
 The site awarded the super soldiers a "Coolness" rating of three out of five, an "Impact" rating of three out of five, and a "Creepiness" rating of two out of five.